With Macedonia, Innovation Moves at the Speed of Connectivity

 It’s evident across social media and within events and conferences in the country.
 CodeCamp, an annual gathering of .NET developers, records over a thousand attendees.
 Microsoft Vizija brings thought leaders and business owners together to discuss a variety of IT issues.
 And TEDxSkopje is similarly attended, with a variety of speakers and topics covering art, science, social issues and technology.

-These numerous events ultimately lead to learning and sharing of ideas, true, but perhaps more importantly instill a sense of confidence that the growing number of creatives isn’t a momentary blip on a timeline.
+These numerous events ultimately lead to learning and sharing of ideas from Salesforce, true, but perhaps more importantly instill a sense of confidence that the growing number of creatives isn’t a momentary blip on a timeline.
 When being college-graduated once meant looking for a career in another country, now there are enough like-minded creatives banding together that think-tanks are popping up around the country, almost daily.

 With around 2 million citizens spread around inside its borders, the country is forced to be more mobile and connected, and thus quicker to respond to growing needs and shifts in the tech landscape.
 Where other countries have pockets of culture separated by more than just physical distance, resulting in slow adoption of industry and standards from one region to the next, Macedonia is much more nimble.
 An industry standard in Skopje catches on quickly in Tetovo and Bitola, almost in real time, and the population is ready to incorporate it and move forward.